WeaamR/neural-network-experiments/submission/Task08_BatchSize.md

 ---

-## 4. Short Analysis
+## 5. Short Analysis

 ### Batch Size = 8 — Many Updates and Early Overfitting

 Batch Size `8` performed `6875` parameter updates per epoch, which was the largest number among the three configurations.

-It reached its best validation loss of `0.0942` at epoch `4`.
-After that point, the training loss continued decreasing until it reached `0.0120`, while the validation loss increased substantially to `0.1608`.
+It reached its best validation loss of `0.0966` at epoch `3`.
+After that point, the training loss continued decreasing until it reached `0.0092`, while the validation loss increased substantially to `0.2248`.

-The validation-loss curve also showed a large fluctuation near epoch `18`.
-Its final five-epoch validation-loss standard deviation was `0.018815`, the highest among the three configurations.
+The validation-loss curve became increasingly irregular during the later epochs.
+Its final five-epoch validation-loss standard deviation was `0.012605`, the highest among the three configurations.

 **This indicates that the small batch produced less stable validation behavior and began overfitting early.**

-It also required the longest training time, `362.47` seconds, because the small batch caused a very large number of weight updates.
+It also required the longest training time, `517.55` seconds, because the small batch caused a very large number of weight updates.

 ---